DHTMLX/gantt-docs/data/desktop/multiselection.md

 Activating multi-task selection
 --------------------------------------
-To activate multi-task selection for tasks, include the multiselect extension file on the page:
+To activate multi-task selection for tasks, enable it using the [gantt.plugins](api/gantt_plugins.md) method:

 ~~~js
 <!DOCTYPE html>